BenKletzine/OpenDSA/RST/en/Development/dynamic-programming.rst

 Optimal Change-Making Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We will now run through an example of the dynamic-programming implementation of the optimal change-making algorithm we just described in action.
-The specific test case is making 11 'credits' of change using 1, 3, and 7 'credit' coins.
+The specific test case is making 9 'credits' of change using 1, 3, and 5 'credit' coins.

+**Note:** For convenience, the slideshows skip over the top row since a 1 'credit coin is included, and the number of 1 'credit' coins to make change is always equal to the amount of change to be made.

 .. inlineav:: brad-test ss
    :output: show